benjammin97/benjammin97/README.md

 * Use the Data Table function in Excel to extract a large number of simulations simultaneously.
 * Develop summary statistics to gain a full picture of which investment strategies will be successful.
 ##### Outcomes:
-For full results, click [here] Several potential plans emerged that satisfied the 1.5 million dollar requirement.
+For full results, click [here](https://github.com/benjammin97/RetirementSimulation/blob/main/Final%20Project%20610.docx) However, several potential plans emerged that satisfied the 1.5 million dollar requirement.